rmcandrews/reactjs-express-generator/README.md

 - `src/app/index.jsx` the reactJS base index file
 - `src/public/client.min.js` the compiled reactJS code that is called from `index.html`
 - `src/public/css/main.min.css` the minified css compiled from the `scss` directory
+- `src/public/css/main.css` the pretty css compiled from the `scss` directory
 - `src/scss/_fonts.scss` the fonts set up scss file
 - `src/scss/main.scss` the main scss file that gets minified and compiled to css
 - `README.md` the readme file